kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Adding Extras

 If you need to install additional Helm charts or Kubernetes manifests that are not provided by default, you can easily do so by using [Kustomize](https://kustomize.io).
-This is done by creating the `extra-manifests/kustomization.yaml.tpl` directory/file besides your `kube.tf`.
+This is done by creating the `extra-manifests/kustomization.yaml.tpl` directory/file beside your `kube.tf`.

 This file needs to be a valid `Kustomization` manifest, but it supports terraform templating!
 (The templating parameters can be passed via the `extra_kustomize_parameters` variable (via a map) to the module).

 All files in the `extra-manifests` directory including the rendered version of `kustomization.yaml.tpl` will be applied to k3s with `kubectl apply -k` (which will be executed after and independently of the basic cluster configuration).

-_You can use the above to pass all kinds of kubernetes YAML configs, including HelmChart and/or HelmChartConfig definitions (see the previous section if you do not know what those are in the context of k3s)._
+_You can use the above to pass all kinds of Kubernetes YAML configs, including HelmChart and/or HelmChartConfig definitions (see the previous section if you do not know what those are in the context of k3s)._

 ## Examples